Attendance at school matters!

 Sight of prescribed medication

-To help parents with decisions around illness and attendance we have also included a link to public health guidance on infectious diseases on the school website.
+To help parents with decisions around illness and attendance we have also included a link to public health guidance on infectious diseases here:

 Can my child be absent from school for medical appointments?